-Since Sleep Apnea is a sleep disorder in which the relaxed muscles of the airway expand and block the flow of air, strengthening those muscles may mean that they maintain more tension during sleep—helping keep your airway open.
+Since sleep apnea is a sleep disorder in which the relaxed muscles of the airway expand and block the flow of air, strengthening those muscles may mean that they maintain more tension during sleep—helping keep your airway open.

-So, an “oropharyngeal exercise” is an exercise that you do to strengthen the muscles in and around the throat.
+An oropharyngeal exercise is an exercise that you do to strengthen the muscles in and around the throat.

 How Can Oropharyngeal Exercises Alleviate Sleep Apnea Symptoms?